near/docs/docs/2.build/4.web3-apps/chain-ui-tutorial.md

 Before you can deploy your app, you need to login to your NEAR account.

-The Chain Hosted deployment scripts currently only support the  [Near CLI JS](https://github.com/near/near-cli) keystore.
+Currently the Chain Hosted deployment scripts only support the [Near CLI JS](https://github.com/near/near-cli) keystore.
 This CLI can be used to [initialize keystore credentials](../../4.tools/cli.md#near-login) for the deployment account:

 ```sh
 near login